-- 1. Field study and exchange forms are available from the Center for Academic Support and Advising. - 2.
-A meeting with the advisor (Division II or Division III chair) who will be supervising the work during the field

-- study or exchange should occur at an early stage.
-This must be followed by a meeting with one of the deans in the Center for Academic Support and Advising. - 3.
+- A meeting with the advisor (Division II or Division III chair) who will be supervising the work during the exchange should occur at an early stage.
+If this is a Division III exchange, this planning meeting must be followed by a meeting with the Division III counselor in CASA. - 2.
 After the project has been planned, it must be put in written form.
 A copy of the Division II concentration statement or a preliminary Division III plan (see below) should be attached.
 A written agreement between the student and the faculty supervisor outlining the obligations each is willing to undertake is an important part of the form.
-A statement about how and when the work will be evaluated should also be included. - 4.
-Filing for field study or exchange requires the signature of the following people: academic advisor, the housing coordinator, the manager of student accounts, the director of financial aid (for financial aid students), the assistant dean of global education (for students traveling outside the United States), and, finally, a member of the Center for Academic Support and Advising staff. - 5.
-A \$500 late enrollment notification fee is assessed if field study or exchange forms are not turned in to CASA by the enrollment notification deadline.
-The enrollment notification deadline is listed each year in the online academic calendar and with tuition information on the student financial services Web site.
-It is also advertised by the Center for Academic Support and Advising.
-If plans are not definite or if a signature is missing, the form should still be submitted by the deadline and an appointment made with a member of the Center for Academic Support and Advising the following week.
-Occasionally a student will find that his or her plans cannot be finalized until later in the term or during the summer.
-The student should file a preliminary field study or exchange form by the deadline and meet with a member of CASA in order to discuss the situation. - 6.
-Any field study or exchange for which final approval has not been received may be canceled. - 7.
-A student may not change status from leave of absence to field study or exchange unless arrangements have been made with the Center for Academic Support and Advising before the beginning of the field study or exchange.
+A statement about how and when the work will be evaluated should also be included. - 3.
+Filing for exchange requires the signature of the following people: academic advisor, the housing coordinator, the manager of student accounts, the director of financial aid (for financial aid students), the assistant dean of global education (for students traveling outside the United States), and, finally, a member of the center for academic support and advising staff.

+Any exchange for which final approval has not been received will be canceled.